-Under the chairmanship of Jim Kane, the 11-member board is a blend of veterans and future leaders forming a uniquely diversified, yet coherent mix dedicated to advancing the mission of public higher education at Massachusetts Maritime Academy.
+Under Madam Chair Jessica Waters, the 11-member board is a blend of veterans and future leaders forming a uniquely diversified, yet coherent mix dedicated to advancing the mission of public higher education at Massachusetts Maritime Academy.

 James F. Kane serves as Senior Vice President of Real Estate and Operations for the A.D.
 Makepeace Company, a land holding company in southeastern Massachusetts.
 In that role Jim oversees all facets of land use planning, permitting and plan implementation whether it is a residential, commercial, conservation/open space or a renewable energy use.
 He is also responsible for all infrastructure planning, development and execution to serve company and regional needs for water, waste-water, property and open space management as well operational profit and investment for each division.

 Jim has worked cooperatively and successfully with the many towns in which the company owns land to develop and implement innovative zoning by-laws to guarantee conservation of critical open space habitats that serve to protect unique landscapes while allowing for the development of traditional New England villages.

 While with Makepeace, Jim undertook and completed an extensive analysis of alternative energy opportunities within the Company’s holdings.
 Project and market viability analysis included large-scale solar, hydro-electric generation, geothermal and wind energy.